Italian premier to offer resignation as government wobbles

 The office of Italian Premier Giuseppe Conte says the leader will tell his wobbly government he intends to offer his resignation

-ROME -- Italian Premier Giuseppe Conte intends to offer his resignation on Tuesday, his office said Monday, a move likely to be a gamble that the embattled leader will get a fresh mandate from the president to forge a more viable coalition.
+ROME -- Italian Premier Giuseppe Conte intends to offer his resignation on Tuesday, his office said Monday, a move seen as gamble that the embattled leader will get a fresh mandate from the president to try to forge a more viable coalition.

 Conte survived two confidence votes in Parliament last week but crucially lost his absolute majority in the Senate with the defection of a centrist ally, ex-Premier Matteo Renzi.
 That hobbled his government's effectiveness in the middle of the pandemic, which has devastated Italy's long-stagnant economy.